 I’ll tell you why – Like another old, bearded, omniscient white guy who lives at high latitudes, he makes me feel a teensy weensy bit uncomfortable.
 Or rather it’s the belief in him and what that belief can be used for – to be precise, it’s the belief I’m currently instilling in my 3 and a half year old.

 Or rather his belief is.
 His belief in a story.
 A story of an all seeing, omni present father figure capable of rewarding or punishing (by which I mean withholding reward, I’m not getting Knecht Ruprecht on his little three year old ass) at will.
-A being capable of delivering pure joy or absolute crushing despair (Look, the Paw Patrol Mighty Pups Action Pack Gift Set means a lot!).
-The belief in this supernatural being, is working, it’s making him do what we want.
-“Don’t shout or father Christmas won’t bring you… Eat your muesli otherwise… You’ll put on that itchy hat if you want Santa to….” .
-How many steps is that from strap on this home made explosive device and you’ll get fast tracked to nonce heaven.
-OK.
-Admittedly a fair few, but the principle is the same and I don’t like it.
+A being capable of delivering pure joy or absolute crushing despair (Look, the Paw Patrol, Mighty Pups Action Pack Gift Set means a lot!).
+The belief in this supernatural being, is working, it’s making him do what we want – “Don’t shout or father Christmas won’t bring you… Eat your porridge otherwise… You’ll put on that itchy hat if you want Santa to….” – and I don’t like it.

 Awww, but come on that doesn’t mean you have to get rid of Santa.
 I mean he’s… Santa.
 Santa!?
 He’s a good guy right?
 A story wrapped in stories.
 Our very own modern myth, a capitalist god-form, scrubbed clean of any Christian connotations and clothed in coca cola’s corporate livery.
 He’s our little bit of magic and don’t we all need some magic at this time of year, especially this year, a little light twinkling in the middle of the dark?